If you could have one superpower, what would it be? To fly? Be invisible? Superhuman strength?

 Disability: Heart Condition

 Iron Man, one of the world’s favorite superheroes, even has a disability himself.
 Throughout his comic book and movie run, Tony Stark (Iron Man’s identity) has to wear a special electromagnet and ARC reactor as part of his chest plate.
-That’s because he sustained shrapnel during an injury at war; and the chest plate keeps the small pieces from entering his heart.
-It is clear that writers drew out the Iron Man character with disability in mind.
+That’s because he sustained shrapnel during an injury at war, and the chest plate keeps the small pieces from entering his heart.
+It is clear that writers drew out the Iron Man character with a disability in mind.

 Captain Marvel, Jr.